vvss12300/learn_in_2_hours_typescript/README.md

 - Primitive Types
 	- Add a colon(:) after variable name and assign a type
 	- Types are in lowercase
-	- If a different type of value is assigned to the variable like string is assigned to a number variable then Typescript compiler will give error while compiling, however depending on your TS Config, output JS file will be created.
+	- If a different type of value is assigned to the variable like string is assigned to a number variable then Typescript compiler will give an error while compiling, however depending on your TS Config, an output JS file will be created.

 ```javascript
 // Primitive Types